-Spotted Leporinus (Leporinus nijsseni) Fish Species Profile & Care Guide
+Spotted Leporinus (Leporinus nijsseni) Species Profile & Care Guide

 The Spotted Leporinus is one of the most popular and brightly coloured of this species.
 It is a beautiful fish and stands out in an aquarium.